-- The developer reports that data are generated or collected by and used by healthcare personnel during the provision of care, and are coded by somone other than the person obtaining the original information. - The developer states that the data collection is accomplished via Medicare Claims and CROWNWeb.
-Measures that are reported on DFC are reviewed on a regular basis by dialysis facility providers.
-Review of comments and questions received in the past for the Standardized Fistula Rate showed only rare instances of concern expressed about inaccurate or missing data.
+- Developer notes that the data sources for the measure are routinely generated during the provision of care. - Developer notes that data elements are in defined fields in a combination of electronic sources. - Data collection is accomplished via Medicare Claims and CROWNWeb, a web-based and electronic batch submission platform maintained and operated by CMS contractors. - Measures reported on DFC are reviewed on a regular basis by dialysis facility providers. - Review of comments and questions received in the past for the long term catheter rate showed very few instances of concern expressed about inaccurate or missing data

-- Are the required data elements routinely generated and used during care delivery? - Are the required data elements available in electronic form, e.g., EHR or other electronic sources? - Is the data collection strategy ready to be put into operational use?
+- Are the required data elements routinely generated and used during care delivery? - Are the required data elements available in electronic form, e.g., EHR or other electronic sources?